MicrosoftDocs/quantum-docs-pr/articles/contributing/pull-requests.md

 > While a full tutorial on Git is beyond the scope of this guide, we can suggest the following links for more resources on learning Git:
 >
 > - [Learn Git](https://www.atlassian.com/git): A set of Git tutorials from Atlassian.
+> - [Version Control in Visual Studio Code](https://code.visualstudio.com/docs/editor/versioncontrol): A guide on how to use Visual Studio Code as a GUI for Git.
 > - [GitHub Learning Lab](https://lab.github.com/): A set of online courses for using Git, GitHub, and related technologies.
 > - [Visualizing Git](https://git-school.github.io/visualizing-git/): An interactive tool for visualizing how Git commands change the state of a repository.
 > - [Version Control with Git (EPQIS 2016)](https://nbviewer.jupyter.org/github/QuinnPhys/PythonWorkshop-science/blob/master/lecture-1-scicomp-tools-part1.ipynb#Version-Control-with-Git-(50-Minutes)): A Git tutorial oriented towards scientific computing.